Find schools that offer these popular programs

 How Do I Register for the GED?

-Individuals need to register at www.GED.com.
+Individuals need to register on the GED website.

 Is there Help for People with Disabilities?

 Test takers who have learning or physical disabilities may request special accommodations.
 They must provide documentation from a licensed professional who is qualified to assess their disability.
 The necessary forms are available from the GED website.

 How Do I Prepare for the GED?